katma889/LW-assembly-pipeline/README.md

 cat ../lw.ont.all.merged.fastq | NanoLyse --reference ./dna_cs.fasta | gzip > lw_ont_filtered.fastq.gz

 ```
-## The above run gave us filleted reads named "lw_ont_filtered.fastq.gz".Then the filtered reads were further processed to Porechop to find and remove the adapters from filetred reads
+The above run gave us filleted reads named `lw_ont_filtered.fastq.gz`.Then the filtered reads were further processed to Porechop to find and remove the adapters from filetred reads

-### Script for porechop
+`Script for porechop`

 ```
 #!/bin/bash -e